Maria Theresa Reef: In fiction

-The island appears in Jules Verne's novels In Search of the Castaways and The Mysterious Island.
-It is also present in Verne's play, Captain Grant's Children, but under a different name.
+The island appears in Jules Verne's novels In Search of the Castaways (or Captain Grant's Children) and The Mysterious Island, but under the name of Ile Tabor.
 Tabor is replaced by the imaginary "Balker Isle of the southern seas, situated not far from Adelie Coast" : like Tabor, at 37 degrees South, but with the longitude moved to 165 degrees West.

 In In Search of the Castaways (The Children of Captain Grant), the island shelters Captain Grant and two of his crew.
 Its coordinates being half-erased in the help message found by the children, it takes them months to find the castaways, with the help of Lord Glenarvan on board his yacht Duncan.
 Its coordinates are eventually given as using the Paris meridian.
 At the end of the book, Ayrton, the renegade, is left in Grant's place to live among the beasts and regain his humanity.

 In The Mysterious Island, after they have settled on Lincoln Island, the heroes travel to Tabor Island using a small ship, meet Ayrton, and bring him back to civilisation and rehabilitation.
 The same coordinates for Tabor Island are given here as in Castaways, except this time using the Greenwich meridian.

 The island is described, in the Sidney Kravitz translation, as having a low coast "barely emerging from the waves"; as being "much smaller than Lincoln Island"; having a "twisting channel of reefs"; and being unmistakable since "according to the most recent maps, no other island existed in this portion of the Pacific between New Zealand and the American coast."
 If Verne is referring to real maps or current sightings, these would be as of 1873–1874.